joseeden/All-Things-Docker-and-Kubernetes/README.md

 ## Kubernetes - In-progress

-Kubernetes is an entire universe in itself.
-Below are bite-sized and easy-to-digect sections for each Kubernetes topic.
-Go through the topics that interests you, or just dive straight to the labs, your choice! 😀
+Kubernetes is indeed an entire universe in itself.

 <details><summary> Read more.. </summary>